hanabi/hanabi.github.io/README.md

 * Even though there are two copies of each 2, we agree that they are so important that we must save them in a manner similar to 5's.
 * Similar to saving 5's, always save a 2 with a number clue instead of a color clue.
-* You can violate *Good Touch Principle* and duplicate a 2 in the situation where a color clue would look like a playable card and cause a misplay.
+* *Save Principle* takes priority over *Good Touch Principle*.
+This means that you can violate *Good Touch Principle* and duplicate a 2 in the situation where a 2 is on chop and needs to be saved.

 ### Play Clues